 The just over $1,000,000 settlement and embarrassing scandal apparently wasn’t enough vindication for Whitney.
 She also decided to take a big bite out of Tinder’s market, and successfully built Bumble, one of its biggest competitors.

 Don’t mess with Whitney.
 Tinder learned that lesson the hard way!

-You can swipe right or left to indicate your interest level, and when you both swipe right a “connection” is made.
+You can swipe right or left to indicate your interest level, or let someone know you’re really interested by using a SuperSwipe.
+When you both swipe right a “connection” is made.
 Once that happens, the woman has only 24 hours to initiate a conversation or the match is lost.